Updated August 27th, 2021

-One of the top ways the CDC says to protect yourself from getting COVID-19 is to wash your hands with soap.
+Moving on.
+The CDC still says washing your hands with soap is an important step to take in protecting yourself.
+They even have a list of the most important times to wash your hands as well as instructions on how to do it.
+(See the link above.)
 Obviously we are in total agreement with that as we make soap and use soap.
 Our soap is all-natural.
 Some people may think that all-natural soap may not be as effective a weapon against disease but in fact, actually, the reverse is true.
 If you choose soap made with the right essential oils you can be adding an extra layer of protection in your efforts to stay free of the Coronavirus.

 Essential oils with antiviral actions will help boost your immune system the most.
 Three of the best would be Tea Tree, Peppermint and Eucalyptus essential oils.
 We discuss their benefits more below.